madhukarkumar/interal-app-starter/README.md

   - The Authentication UI should automatically update based on your DaisyUI style, but check out the login in pages, and further design tweaks can be made in `src/routes/(marketing)/login/login_config.ts` (see [Auth UI](https://supabase.com/docs/guides/auth/auth-helpers/auth-ui#customization) for options).
 - Site Search: any [prerendered](https://kit.svelte.dev/docs/page-options#prerender) content will automatically be indexed by the site search.
 To exclude a page, add it to `excludePaths` in `src/lib/build_index.ts`.
 - Functionality
-  - Add actual SaaS functionality!
+  - Add actual App functionality!
   - Replace the admin dashboard with real content (`/src/routes/(admin)/account/+page.svelte`).
-  - Add API endpoints and database tables as needed to deliver your SaaS product.
+  - Add API endpoints and database tables as needed to deliver your App product.

 ## Recent Updates & Changes